Naima16/DBD_in_gut_microbiome/README.md

 ### Content :

+* Code for metagenomics pipelines and post-Midas filters
 * Figures: Code to generate all the figures and supplementary figures.
 * GAMs : Code for generalized additive mixed models with polymorphism rate in a focal species as a function of community diversity estimated with Shannon, species richness on the whole data and rarefied richness.
 * GLMMs : Code for generalized linear mixed models with strain count in a focal species as a function of community diversity estimated with Shannon, species richness on the whole data and rarefied richness.